-OTHER EXTERNAL DIRECTORS Identify the other external directors and state the reasons why these directors are considered neither proprietary nor independent, and detail their ties with the company or its management or shareholders: Name of directorReasonCompany, director or shareholder to whom the director is relatedProfile ALEJANDRO LEGARDA ZARAGÜETA Director Alejandro Legarda Zaragüeta has been CAF General Manager until fiscal year 2014.
-CONSTRUCCIONES Y AUXILIAR DE FERROCARRILES, S.A.
-Industrial Engineer, MBA from IESE and PhD in Innovation Economics.
-He was General Manager of CAF for more than
+OTHER EXTERNAL DIRECTORS

+Identify the other external directors and state the reasons why these directors are considered neither proprietary nor independent, and detail their ties with the company or its management or shareholders:

-OTHER EXTERN NAL DIRECTORS ner external directors and state the re nor independent, and detail their ties s: Name of director Reason Company, director or shareholder to whom the director is related Profile twenty years.
-Since 2017, he has been Chairman of Nortegas Energía y Distribución.
-He is also a member of the Board of Directors of DURO FELGUERA, S.A.
-LUIS MIGUEL ARCONADA ECHARRI Director Luis Miguel Arconada Echarri holds no relationship whatsoever either with the Company or its management and shareholders.
+Name of director Reason Company, director or shareholder to whom the director Profile LUIS MIGUEL ARCONADA ECHARRI Director Luis Miguel Arconada Echarri holds no relationship whatsoever either with the Company or its management and shareholders.
 However, he cannot be considered as independent since he has been Director for more than twelve years.
 LUIS MIGUEL ARCONADA ECHARRI Mr. Luis Arconada has broad experience and knowledge in the corporate and business sectors.
 He is also well renowned in various social and economic circles, due to his success in the sports world.

-Total number of other external directors 2 Percentage of the Board 20.00
+Total number of other external directors 1 Percentage of the Board 10.00